seandstewart/bardly/pending/romances/pericles/11-player.md

 The men of Tyrus on the head
 Of Helicanus would set on
 The crown of Tyre, but he will none:
-The mutiny he there hastes t ' oppress;
+The mutiny he there hastes t' oppress;
-Says to'em, if King Pericles
+Says to 'em, if King Pericles
 Come not home in twice six moons,
 He, obedient to their dooms,
 Will take the crown.
 The sum of this,